nbonamy/tidal_streamer/README.md

 ## Advanced

-If you want the server to listen on a specific port, you can configure this in config.yml:
+If you want the server to listen on specific ports, you can configure this in config.yml:
 ```
 port: 8000
+wsport: 8001
 ```

 If you have multiple TIDAL connect devices, you can specify which one to stream to by adding it's friendly name or IPv4 address in config.yml: